 This applies to software creation, not to be hampered by outdated models.

 The Tulip Labs is my personal space.
-For more information about what keeps me busy visit Black Badger Labs – our UK based partnership supplying computer games and apps.
+For more information about web related projects visit Black Badger Labs – our UK based partnership supplying computer games and apps.

 [ Get in Touch ]